+The specific transactions and options that must be supported for DAF based on IHE PDQm Profile are outlined below.

+For DAF, Query Requestor that support the RESTful Stack MUST implement the following PDQm transactions.
+(CONF: 630)

+Mobile Patient Demographics Query (ITI-78)

+For DAF, Query Responders MUST implement the following PDQm transactions.
+(CONF: 640)

+Mobile Patient Demographics Query (ITI-78)

+Currently only synchronous queries (Request/Response Behavior Model) is supported in PDQm and hence the DAF actors will only support the synchronous query behavior models for RESTful Query Stack.

 Querying for Documents related to Multiple Patients

-In the context of DAF MHD v2 Profile is used to find documents for each patient one at a time.
+In the context of DAF, the MHD v2 Profile is used to find documents for each patient one at a time.
 In other words there is no current capability to find documents related to multiple patients in the existing IHE MHD transactions.
 So the Use Case requirement has to be accomplished by finding documents related to each patient one at a time.
 Queries for multiple patients are applicable only within the context of LDAF (Intra-Enterprise) because the necessary policies required to enable these multi-patient queries across enterprises are still evolving.

 Query Results Implementation